Background pattern

 • if you have low blood pressure or hypotension.

-A higher risk of bone fractures has been observed in patients treated with this type of medication.
+An increased risk of bone fractures has been observed in patients treated with this type of medication.

 Interference with urine tests:

-The analysis of your urine using a specific technique (immunoassay) while taking trazodone may result in a false positive for amphetamine.
+Analysis of your urine using a specific technique (immunoassay) while taking trazodone may result in a false positive for amphetamine.

-Older patients
+Elderly patients

 Children and adolescents

-Suicidal thoughts and worsening of depression or anxiety disorder
+Suicidal thoughts and worsening of your depression or anxiety disorder

-You would be more prone to having these thoughts:
+You would be more likely to have these thoughts:

-• if you have previously had thoughts of self-harm or suicide.
+• If you have previously had thoughts of self-harm or suicide.

-If you ever have thoughts of self-harm or suicide, contact your doctor or go directly to a hospital.
+If at any time you have thoughts of self-harm or suicide, contact your doctor or go directly to a hospital.

 It may be helpful for you to tell a family member or close friend that you are depressed or have an anxiety disorder and ask them to read this leaflet.
-You can ask them if they think your depression or anxiety disorder has worsened, or if they are concerned about changes in your behavior.
+You can ask them if they think your depression or anxiety disorder has worsened or if they are concerned about changes in your behavior.

-Tell your doctor if you are taking any of the following medicines:
+Tell your doctor if you are taking any of the following medications:

 • Other antidepressants (such as amitriptyline or fluoxetine).